diego-conti/ratatoskr/README.md

 `ratatoskr` requires [cmake](https://cmake.org/) and [Wedge](https://github.com/diego-conti/wedge)

-To install, run
+To build, run

 	mkdir build
 	cd build
 	cmake ..
 	cmake --build .
-	cmake --install . --prefix=/where/you/want/it (NOT IMPLEMENTED!!!!)

 You may need to set the WEDGE_PATH environment variable to point to your installation of Wedge, e.g.

 	export WEDGE_PATH=/home/user/wedge

-You can run some tests may be run by executing
+You can run some tests by executing

 	ctest --test-dir test